How to Start a Private Practice as a Therapist in New Jersey

 Physical Office

-Office rent varies dramatically.
-North Jersey (near NYC) runs $1,500–$3,000/mo, while Central/South NJ is $800–$1,500/mo.
-Subletting 2–3 days/week is the most common starter strategy.
+Office rent varies — North Jersey runs $1,500–$3,000/mo, while Central/South NJ can be $800–$1,500/mo.
+Check zoning ordinances and ADA compliance.

 Set Up Your HIPAA-Compliant Tech Stack